ometman/git-flow-practice/README.md

-# git-flow-practice
+# gitflow-practice
-This is an exercise in practicing git flow.
+This is an exercise in practicing gitflow.